-Dr Claire Griffiths is Associate Head of Creative Writing at Northeastern University – London.
+Dr Claire Griffiths is Associate Head of Creative Writing at Northeastern University London, and Programme Lead for the institution’s online MA in Contemporary Creative Writing.
 Her teaching specialisms include flash fiction, prose fiction and 21st century anglophone literature.

 She studied American Literature with Creative Writing at the University of East Anglia, before continuing on to the institution’s renowned MA in Creative Writing: Prose.
 She was awarded a Humanities Scholarship for her Critical and Creative Writing PhD research and received her doctorate in 2016.
 She became a Fellow of the Higher Education Academy in 2018.